About Calm & Connection Physiotherapy

 The division of our nervous system controlling our involuntary bodily actions is known as the ‘parasympathetic nervous system’.
 As opposed to our ‘flight and fight’ system, it is associated with a state of safety, peace, calm and happiness.
 Dr Kerstin Uvnas-Moberg terms it our ‘Calm & Connection’ system (The Oxytocin Factor, 2011)

 After graduating from university I entered the world of sports physiotherapy where I enjoyed working on the South Coast of NSW for 5 years.
-As I began to specialise in clients who suffered from chronic pain, I found myself exploring the mind-body connection, and how the mind can greatly influence our health and wellbeing.
+As I began to focus on clients who suffered from chronic pain, I found myself exploring the mind-body connection, and how the mind can greatly influence our health and well being.
 A developing passion for women’s health led me to complete my post graduate studies in pelvic floor and continence physiotherapy.
 Together with my experience in Pilates, core stability and mindfulness, I was able to bring a re-energised, evidence based approach to treating clients with a range of conditions.

 I have been blessed enough to experience the wonder of pregnancy and childbirth, giving birth to my beautiful daughter in early 2016.
 My experience has given me a new found empathy for my clients, and further fuelled my passion in pelvic floor physiotherapy.